yeabat8tcap/ai-dependency-manager/DEPLOYMENT.md

-# AI Dependency Manager - Docker Deployment Guide
+# Superintelligence Dependency Manager - Docker Deployment Guide

-This guide provides comprehensive instructions for deploying the AI Dependency Manager using Docker and Docker Compose with the integrated logging system and unified full-stack architecture.
+This guide provides comprehensive instructions for deploying the Superintelligence Dependency Manager using Docker and Docker Compose with the integrated logging system and unified full-stack architecture.

 ## 🚀 Quick Start